ccviolett/tomato/README.md

 # tomato
-A "Tomato Time Limit" software power by lua
+A "Tomato Time Limit" software code by bash